Managing Relationships With Employees

 If the issue is related to employee misconduct that may result in discipline, visit Managing Problems With an Employee for the steps you need to follow.

 For advice and support related to employee behaviour and performance, contact AskMyHR.
+Submit a service request with the category My Team/Organization > Employee & Labour Relations > Managing Behaviour.

 The purpose of a letter of expectations (LoE) is to provide guidance, communicate expectations and reduce future misunderstandings.
 The letter should be specific about accountabilities and responsibilities.